This post may contain affiliate links. Read our privacy policy.

 The nutty flavor is always welcome in my pancakes, and I find that in the realm of gluten-free pancakes, buckwheat flour holds together super well.

-And of course, adding delicious ingredients like cocoa powder and chocolate chips results in a win of epic portions.
+The flavor and texture of these healthier pancakes is absolutely stellar!
+Adding delicious ingredients like cocoa powder, ripe bananas, and chocolate chips results in a win of epic portions.

 Keeping this recipe gluten-free, dairy-free, and paleo-friendly, I used Silk Unsweetened Almondmilk to bring the pancake batter together.